The Comet (Great Escape)

-The Comet is a wooden roller coaster located at Six Flags Great Escape and Hurricane Harbor in Queensbury, New York, in the United States.
+The Comet is a hybrid wooden roller coaster located at Great Escape in Queensbury, New York, United States.

-Built from parts of the Crystal Beach Cyclone in 1948 at Crystal Beach, The Comet was resurrected and reopened by the Great Escape in 1994.
-Often rated one of the top roller coasters in the world in the 1990s, The Comet features a 2-minute ride over several hills.
-The first and largest hill contains a drop of 87 ft and brings riders to a maximum speed of 55 mi/h.
-For the 2017 season, The Comet celebrated its 70th anniversary.
+The roller coaster originally operated at Crystal Beach Park, where it was built from parts of the Crystal Beach Cyclone.
+It opened in 1948, and operated there until 1989.
+The coaster was relocated and reopened at Six Flags Great Escape in 1994.

 History

-The coaster started its existence at Crystal Beach Park (an amusement park in Fort Erie, Ontario) as a ride known as Cyclone in 1927.
-Cyclone was known as a fearsome coaster.
-Its metal support structure was torn down and rebuilt as The Comet in 1947.
-The ride was saved shortly after the park closed down forever after the 1989 season.
-Charlie Wood, the owner of The Great Escape in Queensbury, New York successfully bid for The Comet and it sat in storage for a few years in Fantasy Island before making its way to the park in Queensbury where it began service again.
-The ride was constructed by Martin & Vleminckx at Great Escape.
+The coaster began its existence at Crystal Beach Park in Fort Erie, Ontario as a ride known as Cyclone, which opened in 1927.
+It closed in 1946, and its metal support structure was reused in the creation of a new coaster, which would come to be known as The Comet when it opened in 1948.
+When the park closed in 1989, Charles Wood, owner of The Great Escape Fun Park and Fantasy Island, successfully bid for the ride.
+It sat in storage for a few years at Fantasy Island before making its way to The Great Escape Fun Park, where it reopened in 1994.
+The ride was reconstructed by Martin & Vleminckx.